DInnaD/labnotebook/content/lab-notebook/2012-01-16-are-open-lab-notebooks-considered-prior-publication.md

 ---
+categories:
+- open-science
 comments: true
-date: 2012-01-16 10:47:17
+date: 2012-01-16T10:47:17Z
-layout: post
+redirects:
+- /wordpress/archives/3641
+- /archives/3641
 slug: are-open-lab-notebooks-considered-prior-publication
-title: Are open lab notebooks considered prior publication?
-redirects: [/wordpress/archives/3641, /archives/3641]
-categories:
-- open-science
 tags:
 - blog
+title: Are open lab notebooks considered prior publication?
+url: /2012/01/16/are-open-lab-notebooks-considered-prior-publication/
 ---

 This question invariably comes up at some point in any discussion of open notebook science.
 This concern is usually voiced in reference to the high-visibility magazines, which many scientists seem to assume will have very restrictive conditions.
 A quick read of their policies shows otherwise.
 Here are the links to pre-publication policies of major journals, with my short summaries & comments.